- Home and Garden»

 Additional Information on Water Wigglers - Pros and Cons

-PRO - The water wiggler works in all seasons and in moderate winters, keeps ice from forming with the rippling motion of the water.
+PRO - The water wiggler works in all seasons and in moderate winters and will keep ice from forming with the rippling motion of the water.

 PRO - Many birds are attracted to the site of moving water (that's why many bird baths have a small fountain) so in some cases it can successfully attract more birds to your bird bath.

-CON - One drawback is that in a small bird bath, the wiggler may take up the majority of the resting area available to the birds, so make sure that you get a wiggler sized to the bird bath you want to put it in.
+CON - One drawback is that in a small bird bath, the wiggler may take up the majority of the resting area available to the birds, so make sure that you get a wiggler sized to the bird bath you will use it in.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.